eslint-community/eslint-plugin-eslint-plugin/docs/rules/no-property-in-node.md

 When working with a node of type `ESTree.Node` or `TSESTree.Node`, it can be tempting to use the `'in'` operator to narrow the node's type.
 `'in'` narrowing is susceptible to confusing behavior from quirks of ASTs, such as node properties sometimes being omitted from nodes and other times explicitly being set to `null` or `undefined`.

-Using direct property checks is generally considered preferable.
+Instead, checking a node's `type` property is generally considered preferable.

 ## Rule Details